 The abstract noun "foreknowledge" can be translated with a verbal phrase.
 Possible meanings are 1) God had determined what would happen ahead of time.
-AT: "what God the Father decided previously" or 2) God knew what would happen ahead of time.
-AT: "what God the Father knew beforehand" (See: Abstract Nouns)
+Alternate translation: "what God the Father decided previously" or 2) God knew what would happen ahead of time.
+Alternate translation: "what God the Father knew beforehand" (See: Abstract Nouns)